 For a microcontroller to execute an instruction, it goes through three basic steps.

 When an instruction is fetched, the CPU grabs an instruction from the flash memory using the instruction bus (see 1 above).
 The CPU uses a special register called the program counter (part of CPU registers above) to keep track of what instruction should be loaded next.
 The program counter automatically increments–meaning it has special digital circuitry designed using logic to make it increment–each time an instruction is executed.
 Microcontrollers use branching instructions to make the program counter jump around in the case of executing a loop or an “if” statement.

 Understanding how microcontrollers work starts with a basic understanding of semiconductor physics.
 Silicon doped into N-type and P-type materials enable the creation of semiconductor devices such as diodes and transistors.
-Microcontrollers consists of millions of transistors arranged a on single silicon based circuit to create many logic gates–such as AND, NOT, OR, XOR–to form the digital circuitry that make up microcontrollers.
+Microcontrollers consist of millions of transistors arranged on a single silicon-based circuit to create many logic gates–such as AND, NOT, OR, XOR–to form the digital circuitry that makes up microcontrollers.